 - Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).

 - All legal retail barcodes (including ours) originate from the GS1 system.
-You can obtain your barcodes directly from GS1.
-However, this is ONLY a licensing arrangement, and you will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees and then wait for approval.
-Alternatively, you can purchase your barcodes from a genuine barcode reseller company such as ourselves.
+You can acquire your barcodes directly from GS1.
+Nevertheless, this approach only entails a licensing agreement, and you will generally need to accomplish lengthy membership forms, make payment for joining and annual renewal charges, and then await approval.
+On the other hand, you can buy genuine barcodes from a reputable barcode reselling firm like ours.

 - Retail barcode numbers are globally unique numbers and are protected.
 You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your own store).
 Barcode numbers need to be purchased or obtained through a license arrangement.
 Obtaining a barcode number from a licensee organisation is usually VERY expensive.

 - There is NO product information encoded in retail barcodes.
-Barcode numbers are purely unique numbers, effectively drawn from a large international database and allocated to you.
-The bars of the barcode ONLY encode the number shown under the bars.
-Scanning the bars is just a quick way to enter the barcode number into a retailers computer system, so that the product information, pricing etc. shows up at the checkout.
+Barcode numbers are unique numbers drawn from a large international database and allocated to the product.
+The bars of the barcode encode only the number displayed under them.
+Scanning barcodes provides a fast method for retailers to input product information and pricing into their computer systems.
+This allows for easy retrieval at checkout.

 - Your retailer has to manually connect your barcode number to your product details within their system.
-When a retailer first receives your product, they will scan the barcode or type the barcode number into their computer system.
-They will also enter other product information, eg product name, description, retail price, supplier etc. After this, when the barcode is scanned at the checkout, the correct information will be displayed.
-Larger retailer chains will require you to enter all this information onto a form, which is then entered into their computer system automatically.
+Upon receiving your product, the retailer will scan its barcode or type the barcode number into their computer system.
+They will also input additional product information, such as the product name, description, retail price, and supplier.
+Following this, the correct information will be displayed when the barcode is scanned at checkout.
+Major retailer chains will necessitate you to input this details onto a form, which will then be automatically entered into their computer system.